mandyl94910/SkyScope/README.md

 # SkyScope

-SkyScope is a weather forecasting website designed as the final project for the Web Development course.
-It allows users to search for and view current weather conditions and forecasts for any city.
+SkyScope is a weather forecasting website it allows users to search for and view current weather conditions and forecasts for any city.

 ## Authors